 Thanks for visiting the dump.

-Rijo Simon is a senior software engineer at VMware in the Central Build Team and lives with his wife Kaitlyn in Sunnyvale, CA.
+Rijo Simon is a Vice President - Sr. Software Engineer at JPMorgan Chase & Co. in Palo Alto and lives with his wife Kaitlyn in Sunnyvale, CA.